geode-sdk/docs/tutorials/tasks.md

 > :warning: `setFilter` should always be called after `bind`

+## Lifetime of a Task

+> :warning: The Task lives as long as the handle (the Task object) is not destroyed.
+If the handle is destroyed, then the task will be marked as **cancelled**.
+At the same time, you should also not destroy **the listener** while the request is running.
+Since all callbacks run on the next frame (on the main thread), then if the listener is destroyed before that, **the callback will never be called**.

 ## Other ways of creating Tasks

 There are other ways to create Tasks.
 We will go summarily through them, you can find out more info about them by **reading the header file**.